 Peking Duck Summer Rolls

 This is not your average sushi.
-A Peking duck summer roll is the perfect option if you want to treat your guests to something extra special.
+A Peking duck summer roll is the finest option if you want to treat your guests to something extra special.
 The prized crispy Beijing specialty is especially luxurious when served on a carbon-black wooden slab.

 Oysters don't suit your fancy?
 Try your liking with its mollusk cousin and have a clam spread.
-Or, offer a full raw bar with both and a side of lobster like this couple did at this nautical wedding in Montauk.
+Or, offer a full raw bar with both and a side of lobster like this couple did at their nautical wedding in Montauk.

 Bacon-Wrapped Veggie Kabobs